dhirajmaji7/paligemma/README.md

 # PaliGemma

-This repository contains the implementation of the PaliGemma model from scratch.
-It uses the Gemma language model and SigLIP vision model and includes scripts for loading models, running inference, and processing images.
+This repository contains the implementation of the PaliGemma Vision-Language Model (VLM) entirely from scratch, integrating the SigLIP vision encoder and Gemma language model into a unified multimodal transformer with prefix-LM masking, grouped/multi-query attention, rotary embeddings, and contrastive pretraining objectives for cross-modal alignment.
+It has a modular multimodal inference framework featuring KV cache optimization, top-p sampling, and weight tying between embedding and LM head layers — enabling efficient autoregressive text generation from image inputs and prompts.

 ## Key Topics